trial-trl/class-fixtures-factory/README.md

 import 'class-fixtures-factory/plugins/class-validator';
 ```

-Note that this will require having `class-validator` version `0.11` to be installed.
+Note that this will require having `class-validator` version `0.14` or higher to be installed.
-**Version 0.12.x+ is broken and doesn't store the decorator names, so it's impossible for this lib to work alongside.**

 ### Customization